-- Recognises and understands the broader context of archaeological information resources e.g. in relation to other cultural institutions, other land-use or planning contexts, legal or licensing frameworks. - Actively uses or is involved with peer networks from other information management specialisms. - Demonstrates professional judgement and ethical behavior across a wide variety of complex situations, supporting and encouraging others to do the same. - Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders. - Manages and facilitates the resource within their organisation and with external bodies. - Identifies and develops relationships with relevant stakeholders. - Identifies importance of standardised documents or formatting eg ADS, tDAR, HER, etc.
+Recognises and understands the broader context of archaeological information resources e.g. in relation to other cultural institutions, other land-use or planning contexts, legal or licensing frameworks.
+Actively uses or is involved with peer networks from other information management specialisms.
+Perception of professional context encouraging others to do the same.
+Promotes the values of the Institute to work in the public interest with colleagues, clients, and stakeholders. context Manages and facilitates the resource within their organisation and with external bodies.
+Identifies and develops relationships with relevant stakeholders.
+Identifies importance of standardised documents or formatting eg ADS, tDAR, HER, etc.